GSA/digitalgov.gov/content/posts/2014-05-13-what-is-a-terms-of-service-and-how-do-i-get-one.md

   - DOJ
   - Terms of Service
   - TOS
-  - U.S. Department of Justice
+  - US Department of Justice
   - usability
 ---